matticre/n_particle_simulation/README.md

 ### 2. Run the Simulation

 Use the run.sh script to execute the simulation.
 By default, this script explicitly sets the OpenMP environment variable to run the simulation with 10 threads.
-# Sets OMP_NUM_THREADS to 10 and runs the executable

 ```
 ./run.sh